FoalTS/foal/docs/docs/tutorials/real-world-example-with-react/14-production-build.md

 Open it and copy all its contents to the `public` directory of your Foal application.

-> When you use `foal connect` with Angular or Vue, the frontend build will automatically save the files in `public`.
+> When you use `npx foal connect` with Angular or Vue, the frontend build will automatically save the files in `public`.

 Now, if you navigate to [http://localhost:3001](http://localhost:3001), you will see the frontend application served by the backend server.